Tell us your car to get a guaranteed price from RepairSmith.Our repairs come with:

 To be hot and take layers off, or to be cold and put layers on.
 The debate is never settled.
 But hey, guess what?
 Our cars aren’t sentient beings, and they don’t need to worry about this.
 Because automakers have already figured it out for them.

-Engine coolant temperature sensors usually have a long life, but they can get busted and need a replacement after enough wear and tear.
+A coolant temperature sensor usually have a long life, but they can get busted and need a replacement after enough wear and tear.

 What do you do when you’re overheating with a fever?
 You go to the doctor!
 Which is exactly what you should do if you have a failing sensor.
 Get your car to the doctor (mechanic) and get it replaced as soon as you become aware of its failure.
 It’s not worth the risk of waiting.